-Most all applications and payment of application fees is online.
+Most all applications and payment of application fees are online.
 When we use the term “receive” in our policies, we mean that the application and payment are processed online and are automatically entered with a date and time stamp into our Application and Waiting List database.
-If, in a rare case, a hard copy application must be processed, “received” means physically received and date and time-stamped in our main office.
+If, in a rare case, a hard copy application must be processed, “received” means when the document is physically received and date and time-stamped in our main office.

 The criteria and policies include: